About me

 That’s my guiding principle for a sustainable research life.

-I spent over a decade in high-stakes hospital settings, managing critical patient care, making decisions under pressure, mentoring clinicians, and handling unpredictable clinical scenarios.
+I spent over a decade in high-stakes hospital settings where I managed critical patient care, made decisions under pressure, mentored clinicians, and handled unpredictable clinical scenarios.
 Along the way, I pushed myself too hard and I got burnt out.
 My burnout became a catalyst for change.
 I left clinical work and began my PhD at Karolinska Institutet, hoping to improve patient care.
 As a PhD student, I realized that the same patterns: overworking, saying yes to everything, and never taking breaks, were just as prevalent in academia.
-I wanted to help, so I began mentoring PhD students in my free time, helping them achieve results like:
+This experience led me to found my company and develop my Play & Produce Program during the second year of my PhD.
+To date, I’ve had the privilege of personally guiding and supporting >75 researchers from 16 different countries.

 Credentials

-ACT as a brief intervention, 2023, Dr Russ Harris.
+Acceptance and Commitment Therapy as a brief intervention, course.
+Taught by Dr Russ Harris.

 Jennifer - PhD researcher